-Rather than specify a minimum sample size, the TRC has established a lower bound for an estimate, and requests that the vendor provide a confidence interval around the estimate.
+For each of the technical standards, rather than specify a concrete minimum sample size, the TRC has established a lower bound for an estimate, and requests that the vendor provide a confidence interval around the estimate.
 If a sample is small but evidence shows that the estimate remains above this lower bound, it will be considered acceptable.
-This lower bound varies by stated and is stated in the rating rubric.
+This lower bound varies by standard and is stated in the rating rubric.
+If model-based evidence is being submitted for any reliability or validity standard, note that providing Test Information Function (TIF) / Standard Error (SE) plots to judge the relative precision of the model-based estimate(s) is acceptable in place of providing confidence intervals.